gayatriiv/machine-learning/README.md

-notes for machine learning course by udemy.
+as you know notes for machine learning course by udemy.